 An amazing rock star (and Dave)

 When Nandi Bushell recorded her video of ‘Everlong,’ and with delightful irreverence challenged her “favorite drummer” Dave Grohl to a drum-off, she was an adorable, pig-tailed 10 year-old girl in Ipswich, U.K. What followed were a series of Twitter, YouTube and network television exchanges in which Grohl conceded defeat in the epic drum battle, wrote an original song for Nandi performing it directly to her on a Zoom call (sample lyrics: “number one supergirl / the best drummer in the world”), and generally brought people a lot of joy while elating a British drumming prodigy beyond her wildest possible dreams.
 “It has been an honor battling you, Mr. Grohl,” a captivating Bushell said in a last video, “and I can’t wait to write our song together.”
-Dayenu! – as might’ve been heard during Grohl’s Hanukkah Sessions, that would have been enough.
+That would have been enough (Dayenu! – as might’ve been heard during Grohl’s Hanukkah Sessions).
 But, no. In one of the coolest-ever gambits you’re likely to see, about six months later Nandi was invited to join Foo Fighters in concert to perform ‘Everlong’ live with the band at the L.A.
 Forum.
 She stepped onto the stage showing understandable trepidation – a little kid thrust in front of an arena of 18,000 screaming people – but Grohl takes her by the hand, ushers her to a waiting drum kit (at stage front, yet), kicks into his familiar opening guitar lick, and stands back as a beaming Bushell locks in and absolutely kills it!
 It’s simply one of the most inspiring, spine-tingling moments I’ve ever witnessed on a concert stage.
 And if you tear up a little bit watching it…you weren’t the only one.
 Sing it with me: “If everything could ever be this real forever / If everything could ever be this good again.”

 From grunge to the foo-ture of rock & roll

 Following Kurt Cobain’s suicide there was nothing predictable about the idea that Nirvana’s drummer would become the guitarist, singer, and songwriter of another band.
 Let alone that such a band would become the rock behemoths the Foo Fighters have.
 Nearly three decades, 10 albums, 55 music videos, 12 Grammy’s (of 29 nominations), first-year-eligible Rock & Roll Hall of Fame inductees, etc., etc. As one other interesting note, Grohl is also a 14-time musical guest on Saturday Night Live, more than any other artist.
 Incredible as all that may be, to me none of it speaks sufficiently to what truly makes Grohl the icon he is.
 For that I go back to the night of Feb.
-19, 2008 when I attended a Foo Fighters show with my then 15-year-old son at New York’s Madison Square Garden, where I watched Grohl treat the World’s Most Famous Arena like it was his living room.
+19, 2008 when I attended a Foo Fighters show with my son at New York’s Madison Square Garden, where I watched Grohl treat the World’s Most Famous Arena like it was his living room.
 The energy was at-his-peak Springsteen-like.
 He was in total command.
 Musically.
 Emotionally.
 Spiritually.
-I left there drained, feeling idealistic, and saying “We saw a real rock star tonight.”
+I left there drained, feeling idealistic, and telling my then 15-year-old boy “We saw a real rock star tonight.”
 Raucous and righteous: at its best, that’s rock & roll.
 And that’s rockin’ Grohl.

 …Oh and by the way, Dave Grohl wrote a book.
 Published in 2021, The Storyteller is described as “A collection of memories of a life lived loud,” and was a #1 New York Times bestseller.
 Then, in early 2022 Foo Fighters made a movie – yeah, like a full-length feature film – called Studio 666, which is based on a story written by Grohl, who also stars in it.
 Honestly, unless this man begins juggling chainsaws I can’t imagine what the hell else he can do.